Caphace-Ethan/Python_USGS_LIDAR/README.md

 ## Requirements
-All requirements are listed in `requiremenrts.txt` file
+The project requires Python 3.6+, and python packages listed in `requiremenrts.txt` file

 ## Installation